BartekKamela/todo-list-react/README.md

     - [`npm run eject`](#npm-run-eject)

 ## General Info
-My fourth task-project from YouCode - To Do List React \
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+My fourteenth task-project from YouCode - To Do List React This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies